Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:frame}, we introduce our logic aggregation framework for binary features in the context of EHR data.
-Through a tree-guide three-step procedure of feature expansion, model reparameterization, and regularization, we formulate the problem as an equi-sparse regularized regression.
-In Section~\ref{sec:alg}, a smooth proximal gradient algorithm is introduced for efficient computation and some main theoretical results are discussed.
+In Section~\ref{sec:alg}, a smoothing proximal gradient algorithm is introduced for efficient computation and some main theoretical results are discussed.
 Simulation studies are carried out in Section~\ref{sec:simu}, where both regression and classification scenarios are considered.
 The suicide risk modeling with EHR data is carried out in Section~\ref{sec:real:suicide}.
+Our results shed lights on distinguishing the important sub-categories of mental, behavioral, and neurodevelopmental disorders that are the most susceptible to suicide risk and thus are the most relevant to informing suicide prevention.
 Some concluding remarks are provided in Section~\ref{sec:dis}.
-Computational details, theoretical analysis, supporting numerical results, and another application with user-rating data are provided in the Appendix.